xiix0/scam/README.md

-Someone is speaking well of you.
+There was a phone call for you.